Cape York Institute for Policy and Leadership: Review of the Cape York Trial (2013)

 In the employment and housing sectors, some initiatives and programs were not completely implemented and did not continue following the Trial.
 According to Census data collected by the Social Policy Research Centre, the employment rate in all four Cape York Communities rose with the transition of CDEP supported employees into 103 full-time jobs and the emergence of 118 new service delivery jobs.
 In developing Business Districts for creating jobs independent of welfare benefits and generating the growth of local industries, the Trial confronted barriers.
 The construction of business precincts in Coen and Aurukun were delayed due to disapproval of the initial plans from community leaders, slowing the growth of employment opportunities.
 In Mossman Gorge and Hope Vale the immediate addition of Business Districts constituted higher rates of economic opportunity growth with a 20.3 and 23.4 percentage increase in employment levels from 2006 to 2011 In the area of housing and management of tenancy arrangements, the Trial implemented 442 rental agreements across the four communities.
 Under the Pride of Place Program, 32 new houses were constructed and 197 renovations were conducted.
 The objectives of the Trial in relation to attaining private home ownership did not satisfy requirements outlined in the Hand Out to Hand Up Report.
 Difficulties in securing the transition of residents from public housing into private home ownership was outlined by the Social Policy Research Centre’s findings, recording no purchase of property in Trial communities of Aurukun, Hope Vale and Mossman Gorge.
-Following the Trial, the Pride of Place Program remains currently in place and continues to conduct home renovations for newly built houses in the Cape York region.
-In the Trial’s one year extension in 2013, the Australian Government funded 2.7 million dollars to aid construction of sewerage, water passage and electricity systems, providing incentives for potential home buyers.
+Following the Trial, the Pride of Place remained in place for some time.
+In the Trial’s one-year extension in 2013, the Australian Government funded 2.7 million dollars to aid construction of sewerage, water passage and electricity systems, providing incentives for potential home buyers.